Godzil/pict2png/README.md

 If you get any error messages about "Unknown opcode" please report that in a ticket, I'll try to add support to these opcode as soon as possible, if you are a programmer your contribution is also welcome if you want to give it a try.

+Also please include as much information as possible when creating a ticket, which would include logs, and input files if possible.

 ### TODO